~For Advertorial --- PT Inco: Sunday, Sept. 4, 2008

 PT Inco empowers locals through community development programs

-People living near natural-resource-based companies, including
+Communities living near natural resource-based companies,

-company to improve their standard of living.
+work at the company to improve their standard of living.

-Most companies, however, set high standards for recruitment
+Most companies, however, set high standard recruitment

-their lack of skills, competency and knowledge.
+unemployed due to their lack of skills, competency and knowledge.

 Publicly listed PT International Nickel Indonesia (Inco), a